Supported byEU

 • Additional info

-☂︎ This tour is organised by Walkative Madrid guides.
-Look for the guide with the yellow umbrella.
+☂︎ This tour is organized by the guides of Walkative Madrid.
+Look for the guide with a yellow umbrella.
+The tour requires a minimum of 4 participants.

 • Booking rules